 - Build a supportive tribe: Surround yourself with people who encourage exploration

 Finding your purpose is one milestone; living it is ongoing.
 You don’t need a wholesale life overhaul.
-Start with small, consistent habits that reflect your purpose: 10 minutes of creative work in the morning, one meaningful conversation daily, or weekly volunteer time.
+Start with small, consistent habits that reflect your purpose: 10 minutes of creative work each morning, one meaningful conversation daily, or weekly volunteer time.

 Purpose changes as you grow.
-It’s a living part of your identity that shifts with new experiences and seasons of life.
 Stay curious, keep experimenting, and adapt as you gather more data.

 Practical next steps